-- (iii) the hazard classification of a hazardous substance; but - (b) may not revoke an approval given to import or manufacture a hazardous substance under this Act. - (3) A reassessment under this section is deemed to be an application, and sections 55 to 61 apply with all necessary modifications. - (4) The Authority may reassess a hazardous substance under this section without publicly notifying the reassessment in accordance with section 53. - (5) If the Authority does not publicly notify the reassessment in accordance with section 53, the Authority must- - (a) do everything reasonably practicable on its part to consult with all persons who, in its opinion, may be affected by the reassessment; and - (b) give those persons a reasonable opportunity to make submissions and comments to the Authority on the reassessment; and - (c) consider all submissions and comments received. - (6) The Authority may approve or decline an application for reassessment under this section as it considers appropriate after taking into account- - (a) all the effects associated with the reassessment; and - (b) the best international practices and standards for the safe management of hazardous substances. - (7) Section 65(e) applies, with all necessary modifications, to a reassessment under this section. - (8) Sections 77, 77A, and 77B apply to any hazardous substance that is approved under this section and, for the purposes of this section, controls previously imposed under section 77A have effect as other specified controls under that section. - (9) This section does not limit the operation of section 77(2)(a).
-Section 63C: inserted, on 1 December 2017, by section 18 of the Hazardous Substances and New Organisms Amendment Act 2015 (2015 No 72).
+- (1) Despite anything to the contrary in this Act, the Authority may reassess a hazardous substance in accordance with this section if the Authority is satisfied that- - (a) a reassessment of the hazardous substance under section 63 is not appropriate because the reassessment will involve only a specific aspect of the approval; and - (b) the amendment is not a minor or technical amendment to which section 67A applies; and - (c) the reassessment is necessary to change a hazard classification or control to align with- - (i) the equivalent of a hazard classification or control that has been set by an international regulator; or - a hazard classification or control of a related substance that was the subject of an Authority decision after the hazardous substance was approved by the Authority. - (2) A reassessment under this section- - (a) may vary 1 or more of the following: - (i) the EPA controls that attach to a hazardous substance: - (ii) the description of a hazardous substance: - (iii) the hazard classification of a hazardous substance; but - (b) may not revoke an approval given to import or manufacture a hazardous substance under this Act. - (3) A reassessment under this section is treated as an application, and sections 53AA and 55 to 61 apply with all necessary modifications. - (4) The Authority may approve or decline an application for reassessment under this section as it considers appropriate after taking into account- - (a) all the effects associated with the reassessment; and - (b) the best international practices and standards for the safe management of hazardous substances. - (5) Section 65(e) applies, with all necessary modifications, to a reassessment under this section. - (6) Sections 77, 77A, and 77B apply to any hazardous substance that is approved under this section and, for the purposes of this section, controls previously imposed under section 77A have effect as other specified controls under that section. - (7) This section does not limit the operation of section 77(2)(a). - (8) An applicant relying on subsection (1)(c)(i) must provide the Authority with evidence of the right to use the information relied on in the application.